y60yu1ii/serial_flutter_blue/README.md

 - Package to easily integrate UART/Serial over Bluetooth Low Energy into your Flutter app.
 - Based on https://github.com/itavero/flutter-ble-uart
 - Add some modification to make it better and more stable
+- Replace the backend from flutter_blue to flutter_ble_lib

 ## Getting Started